MicrosoftDocs/sdk-api/sdk-api-src/content/windows.devices.display.core.interop/nf-windows-devices-display-core-interop-idisplaydeviceinterop-createsharedhandle.md

 req.lib: d3d12.lib
 req.dll: d3d12.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - d3d12.dll
 api_name:
  - IDisplayDeviceInterop::CreateSharedHandle
-targetos: Windows
-req.typenames:
-req.redist:
+f1_keywords:
+ - IDisplayDeviceInterop::CreateSharedHandle
+ - windows.devices.display.core.interop/IDisplayDeviceInterop::CreateSharedHandle
 ---

 ## -description

 For a [DisplaySurface](/uwp/api/windows.devices.display.core.displaysurface) or a [DisplayFence](/uwp/api/windows.devices.display.core.displayfence) object, creates a shared handle that can be used for interop with Direct3D or other graphics APIs.

 ## -parameters

 ### -param pObject

 A pointer to the **IUnknown** interface of a [DisplaySurface](/uwp/api/windows.devices.display.core.displaysurface) or a [DisplayFence](/uwp/api/windows.devices.display.core.displayfence) object.

 ### -param pSecurityAttributes

 A pointer to a [SECURITY_ATTRIBUTES](/previous-versions/windows/desktop/legacy/aa379560(v=vs.85)) structure that contains two separate but related data members: an optional security descriptor, and a Boolean value that determines whether child processes can inherit the returned handle.

 Set this parameter to `nullptr` if you want child processes that the application might create to not inherit the handle returned by **CreateSharedHandle**, and if you want the resource that is associated with the returned handle to get a default security descriptor.